dev-scripts/prakashbhandari.com.np/content/posts/deploy-dot-net-web-application-in-kubernetes-using-kustomize-tool.md

 ---

 ## Introduction
-In this article, I will explain the basics of how to deploy a .NET Web application in Kubernetes by using Kustomize Tool.
+n this article, I will explain the basics of how to deploy a .NET Web application in Kubernetes using the Kustomize Tool.

-I will use minikube to deploy app in the local machine.
+I will use Minikube to deploy the app on the local machine. **[Deploy .NET Web Application In Kubernetes](https://www.prakashbhandari.com.np/posts/deploy-dot-net-web-application-in-kubernetes/)**,

-In previous articel **[Deploy .NET Web Application In Kubernetes](https://www.prakashbhandari.com.np/posts/deploy-dot-net-web-application-in-kubernetes/)**, I have build docker image and pushed to the Docker Hub registry.
-I will use the same artifacts that are used in that article.
+I have built a Docker image and pushed it to the Docker Hub registry.
+I will use the same artifacts that were used in that previous article.

-In this article, I will more focus on how to deploy into minikube using Kustomize Tool.
+In this article, I will focus more on how to deploy into Minikube using the Kustomize Tool.

 ## Kustomize Tool

 Kustomize is an open-source configuration management tool for Kubernetes.

-It allows you to define and manage Kubernetes objects such as deployments, services, jobs, configMaps, etc for multiple environments in a declarative manner without modifying the original YAML files.
+It enables you to define and manage Kubernetes objects, such as deployments, services, jobs, configMaps, etc., for multiple environments in a declarative manner, without modifying the original YAML files.

-The kustomize module is built into kubectl.
-You can use customize directly via kubectl.
+The Kustomize module is built into kubectl.
+You can directly use Kustomize via kubectl.

-You can verify with below command:
+You can verify this with the following command:
 ```
 kubectl kustomize --help
 ```